-Taxpayers were impacted by some of the most robust changes to tax reform legislation in 30 years in 2018 – the tax returns that were filed in 2019.
+Taxpayers were impacted by some of the most robust changes to tax reform legislation in 30 years in 2018.
 The 2018 Form 1040 tax return was significantly revised to accommodate these changes.
 The IRS indicated at the time that the revisions greatly simplified the tax form, but that opinion raised the brows of both professional tax preparers and the average Joe Taxpayer alike.

-The changes did indeed shorten the tax return, but they added numerous schedules that many taxpayers would have to navigate instead.
+The changes did indeed shorten the tax return as promised, but they added numerous schedules that many taxpayers would have to navigate instead.
 They were just entering the same information in different places.
 Thus, the 1040 was revised again for tax year 2019.

 TCJA Tax Reform Legislation